Crowded sheriff's race makes for well-attended candidate forum

 Lambdin said his role at the Los Angeles Police Department entailed him making decisions about constitutional rights.
 He had to weigh issues of freedom of assembly and free exercise of religion, for example, he said.
 Siding with the Constitution was a difficult and sometimes unpopular stance, but he wasn't afraid to take it, he said.

-One audience member asked the candidates whether they would confiscate the guns of people based on complaints, and without a warrant, trial or other legal process.
+One audience member asked the candidates whether they would confiscate the guns of people based on mental health complaints, and without a warrant, trial or other legal process.

 Garcia observed that it's customary for officers to at least temporarily separate weapons from people in the field, under certain circumstances, to protect public safety and preserve officer safety.
 Other candidates likewise indicated some circumstances may warrant disarming someone at least temporarily.